 Habit #2: Watch Out For Pop-Ups

-It wasn’t so long ago that pop-ups were solely the domain of malware attacks and phishing attempts (Wow!
+It wasn’t so long ago that pop-ups were solely the domain of malware attacks and phishing attempts.
+You might remember something like this: Wow!
 You’re the 1,000,000th Visitor!
-Click Here to Win Free iPad!) but nowadays many legitimate websites are utilising their own pop-ups to push subscriptions and account sign-ups, which gets seriously tedious after a while.
-If you were looking to sign-up, or subscribe to a website, be wary of any pop-ups and make sure you’re going through a secure form.
+Click Here to Win Free iPad!
+Nowadays, legitimate websites are utilising their own pop-ups to push subscriptions and account sign-ups, which gets tedious after a while.
+If you’re looking to sign up or subscribe to a website, be wary of any pop-ups and make sure you’re going through a secure form.

 Habit #3: Never Give Out Personal Info